Personal Injury

 Injuries to the back and spine can be debilitating and life-altering for Nebraska drivers.
 In a motor vehicle accident, the force of the collision can damage the spinal cord, vertebrae, or discs, resulting in severe pain, numbness, or even paralysis.

 Spinal cord injuries, in particular, can have catastrophic consequences, leading to partial or full paralysis and a lifelong need for medical care.
-Lower back injuries like herniated discs are also common, causing chronic pain and difficulty with movement.
+Lower back injuries, like herniated discs, are one of the most common injuries suffered as the result of a car crash and often cause chronic pain and difficulty with movement.

 5 – Internal Injuries

-Internal injuries are often the most dangerous and hardest to detect after an accident.
+Internal injuries are one of the most dangerous and hardest to detect after an accident.
 Trauma to the abdomen or chest during a collision can cause damage to internal organs such as the liver, spleen, or lungs.
+Internal injuries are especially dangerous since they often do not result in outward showing symptoms.

 6 – Chest Injuries